jerickjoe111/launch-school/JS210/course_topics.md

 There are two types of values: primitives (numbers, strings, booleans, `null`, `undefined`, etc.) and objects.

+REVISE
-Primitives are _immutable_ and manipulated by value in JavaScrtipt.
-When a function/method _modifies_ a primitive, like a string, it just returns a new string with the modifications.
-Objects are _mutable_ and manipulated by reference: you can modify them without changing their identity.
+Primitives are _immutable_ and manipulated _by value_ in JavaScrtipt.
+When a function/method apparently _modifies_ a primitive, like a string, it just returns a new primitive resulting from the operation.
+On the other hand, objects are _mutable_ and manipulated _by reference_: you can modify them without changing their identity.
 Objects contain data themselves: it's this inner data (the object's state) that you can change.
 Some operations return a new object, some modify the object in place.

-JavaScript operators and statements expect values of different types, and it performs conversions to those types without a warning (implicit conversion)
+JavaScript operators and statements expect values of different types, and it performs conversions to those types without a warning (_coercions_); for instance, the `+` binary operator favors strings over numbers, while comparison operators, like `<` or `>=`, favor numbers: if one of the operands is not one of the favored types, the operator will silently convert it (or _coerce_) to the favored type and try the operation again.

 (see `./conversions_table.md` and `./arithmetic_comparison_table.md`)

 ## Truthiness: `false` and `true` vs. falsy and truthy

-`true` and `false` are primitive values that represent truth or falsehood, yes or no; these two keywords evaluate to these two values, usually used in control structures (like `if` statements) or as the result of the comparison of two values' identities.
-However, in a boolean context (i.e. when an operator or statement expect a boolean value), all other types, including objects and arrays, can be converted and behave like `true` or `false`.
+`true` and `false` represent truth or falsehood, yes or no, on or off; these two keywords, `true` and `false` evaluate to these two values, respectively, and they are usually used in control structures (like `if` statements) or as the result of the comparison of two values via equality or comparison operators.
+However, in a boolean context (i.e.: when an operator or statement expects a boolean value), all other types in JavaScript, including objects and arrays, can be converted and behave like boolean values.
 When this happens, we say that some values are _truthy_ and others _falsy_.

 In JavaScript, _falsy_ values are:
 - `undefined`